yosoufe/DRLND_Collaboration_Competition_P3/README.md

-# DRLND_Continuous_Control_P2
+# DRLND Collaboration and Competition, P3
-Project 2, Continuous Control, Deep Reinforcement Learning ND, Udacity
+Project 3, Collaboration and Competition, Deep Reinforcement Learning ND, Udacity

 This is my submission to the 3rd project of [Deep Reinforcement Learning Nanodegree by Udacity](https://www.udacity.com/course/deep-reinforcement-learning-nanodegree--nd893).